AuthMe/AuthMeReloaded/docs/config.md

         # characters, which is what we recommend.
 See also http://asciitable.com
         # You can test your regex with https://regex101.com
         allowedPasswordCharacters: '[!-~]*'
-        # Threshold of the other accounts command, a value less than 2 means disabled.
-        otherAccountsCmdThreshold: 0
-        # Command to run when a user has more accounts than the configured threshold.
-        # Available variables: %playername%, %playerip%
-        otherAccountsCmd: 'say The player %playername% with ip %playerip% has multiple accounts!'
     GameMode:
         # Force survival gamemode when player joins?
         ForceSurvivalMode: false